Which Premier League teams can qualify for Europe?

 How could there be eight English teams in Europe next season?

-West Ham are way out of the picture for finishing in the top half of the table but they are in Europa League semi-finals and, if they win that, they will earn a place in the group stage of next season's Europa League.
+West Ham are well out of the picture for a top-half finish but are in the Europa Conference League semi-finals.
+If they win that competition they will earn a place in the group stage of next season's Europa League.

+And David Moyes' side are favourites to do just that, after beating AZ Alkmaar 2-1 in their semi-final first leg.

 Who will finish in the top seven?